xp3i4/linear/README.md

 # qbdnb

-This is the reprository provoiding the prototype of mapping smrt sequencing reads.
+Prototype of tools for mapping smrt sequencing reads efficiently.

+Usa
 To use it please note "include mapper.h" in the source file. and call map(genome, reads) in the pacmapper.h to return the regions It takes StringSet\<Dna5\> as input, and return Pair<uint64_t, uint64_t> as the begin and end position in the genome